AugustArchive/pino-noel/README.md

         // Enables the response serializer for `response` from the log record.
         response: false,

-        // Enables the error seruializer for `error` from the log record.
+        // Enables the error serializer for `error` from the log record.
         error: true,

         // List of easier-to-write names when passing in from the log